Tracking the results of marketing spending is an area that many industrial B2B companies struggle with.

 The worst-case scenario is that these vanity metrics can steer you in the wrong direction, especially when critical decisions are made based on this data.

-On the other hand, there are useful manufacturing metrics you should focus your energy on to analyze performance and optimize your marketing campaigns to yield the best results.
+On the other hand, there are useful metrics you should focus your energy on to analyze performance and optimize your marketing campaigns to yield the best results.

-Manufacturing Metrics That Aren't As Important
+Marketing Metrics That Aren't as Important to Industrial B2Bs

 Page views are important because they indicate the number of people visiting a page.
 But, they are insufficient as they do not give any meaningful feedback about the user.
 They do not tell whether the user enjoyed the content on the page and if they are likely to make purchasing decisions based on their experience.
 There is not much insight that can be derived from this metric.